- View(active tab)

 The Postgraduate Course in Literary Translation will teach you to interpret and translate literary texts such as poems, memoirs or novels between different languages and different cultural realities.

 The Postgraduate Course in Literary Translation is aimed at graduates in translation and interpretation, as well as students with other qualifications seeking to acquire the skills to work as literary translators.
 Most of the course translations will be from English into Spanish.
+We also offer elective subjects of French, Italian, German and Catalan translation.

 Why this program?